stusat/Asimov_Mars/README.md

 (i) Pre-compute the distance between each pair of cells prior to the running of the A* Search Algorithm.

-(ii) If there are no deterrents, at that point the specific estimation of h can be found with no pre-calculation utilizing the formula of Euclidean Distance.
+(ii) If there are no deterrents, at that point, the specific estimation of h can be found with no pre-calculation utilizing the formula of Euclidean Distance.

 **2) Approximation Heuristics –**